 In short, if you’re planning a family, talk openly with your surgeon before your procedure.
 And if you’ve already had surgery, know that waiting for complete healing before pregnancy gives you the best chance to breastfeed.

-Breastfeeding Tips After Having Breast Reduction
+Tips For Breastfeeding After Breast Reduction

 Breastfeeding after breast reduction can be challenging but it’s not impossible.
 Many mothers succeed by using the right strategies and support.